cs3org/OCM-API/IETF-OCM-MLS.md

 Users who require protection of their key material from their own server should choose a native client implementation where cryptographic operations occur on the user's device.

+## Servers Federation group credentials

+In a Servers Federation group ({{servers-federation-groups}}) the credential identifies an OCM Server rather than a user, so the AS role collapses onto the subject itself: a server attests its own identity.
+A KeyPackage for such a group is considered validated when all of the following hold:

+- it was fetched from the `<endPoint>/mls-key-packages` endpoint of the server named by the URL in the credential, over TLS, with the response signed using HTTP Signatures [RFC9421] verifying against that server's JWKS [RFC7517];
+- the URL in the credential is identical to the `serverId` the KeyPackage was requested for ({{server-key-packages}}), and its host part names the server the KeyPackage was fetched from; and
+- the KeyPackage signature verifies with the `signature_key` of its LeafNode.

+This is the same channel binding as for a user credential, with the subject and the attesting party coinciding.
+It therefore establishes only that the party controlling that FQDN and its published keys asked to join; it is not, and cannot be, evidence that the server ought to be trusted.
+That judgement belongs to the administrators, as [OCM] requires for both of its Directory Service models, and in this model it is recorded in the group state by the admin approval of the Add ({{servers-federation-groups}}).

+The successor-credential policy above applies unchanged, with the server URL taking the place of the OCM Address: a credential replacing another MUST present the same URL, and members MUST reject the proposal or Commit otherwise.

 # Security Considerations {#security-considerations}